 Volkswagen Polo review

 The Volkswagen Polo has always been a classy supermini.
-It’s been around for four decades and for much of that time has been regarded as the Golf’s little brother.
-With that sort of reputation, it’s not surprising you see so many on the roads used by pretty much everyone -from new drivers who love the badge, to retired couples looking for something reliable and a little fun.
-Read our full Volkswagen Polo review below for more details.
+It’s been around for more than five decades, sitting below the Golf as its smaller sibling.
+With that sort of reputation, it’s not surprising they’re driven by pretty much everyone – from new drivers who love the badge, to retired couples looking for something reliable and well-built.
+Read our full Volkswagen Polo review to find out what it’s really like.

 Pros